chmlee/ream-doc/content/overview/future.md

 <br/>

-If I want to create fancy plots in R, I don't need to write a graphing library from scratch.
+If I want to create fancy plots in R, I do not need to write a graphing library from scratch.
 I can use `ggplot2`

 1. Download `ggplot2`